ihuston/bird2board/README.md

 so submitting a large number of bookmarks can take a long time.
 - The Twitter Bookmark responses captured above are from the non-public API, and there will likely be breaking changes to the response structure in the future.
+  Most recent breaking change to the response data was in June 2021.